kiranbakale/AMI-Readme/docs/environment_configure.md

 The structure of these files are flexible, ansible will merge all YAML files that are saved beside the Dynamic Inventory file.
 For the Toolkit, we use the following files:

-- `vars.yml` - Contains all main config specific to the environment such as connection details, component settings, passwords, etc...
+- `vars.yml` - Contains all main config specific to the environment such as connection details, component settings, passwords and more.

 #### Environment Config - `vars.yml`